MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-with-aks-content.md

 #### Option 1: Push-based architecture with GitHub Actions for CI and CD

 In this approach, code starts with the CI part of the pipeline working its way to changes being pushed as deployments to the Kubernetes cluster.
 The deployments are based on a trigger.
-There are a variety of triggers that can start the deployment, for example, commits to the repository or a trigger from another CI pipeline.
+There are various triggers that can start the deployment, for example, commits to the repository or a trigger from another CI pipeline.
 With this approach, the pipeline system has access to the Kubernetes cluster.
 The push-based module is the most common model used today by CI/CD tools.

 Reasons to use a push-based approach: